-An online mapping application that includes an address look-up tool is available at: https://www.arb.ca.gov/cc/capandtrade/auctionproceeds/communityinvestments.htm
+An online mapping application that includes an address look-up tool is available at: California Climate Investments Priority Populations 2022 CES 4.0

-In addition to increasing investment requirements for disadvantaged communities, AB

-1550 requires that 5 percent of funds from the California Climate Investments Program be allocated to projects located within and benefiting individuals living in low income communities or benefiting low-income households statewide, and that 5 percent be allocated to projects located within and benefiting individuals living in low income communities, or benefiting low-income households, that are within a half mile of a disadvantaged community.

-CalEnviroScreen 4.0 has now replaced version 3.0.
+In addition to increasing investment requirements for disadvantaged communities, AB 1550 requires that 5 percent of funds from the California Climate Investments Program be allocated to projects located within and benefiting individuals living in low income communities or benefiting low-income households statewide, and that 5 percent be allocated to projects located within and benefiting individuals living in low income communities, or benefiting low-income households, that are within a half mile of a disadvantaged communities.
+CalEnviroScreen 4.0 which also includes additional areas that are considered DACs, including any historic DACs that are no longer in the top 25% of most burdened census tracts as well as tribal areas, has now replaced version 3.0.
 For the program component covered by these Program Guidelines, services funded by the SFY 2014/15 and SFY 2015/16 allocations were limited to disadvantaged communities as determined under CalEnviroScreen 2.0.
 For the SFY 2016/17 allocation, the service area transitioned to disadvantaged communities as determined under CalEnviroScreen 3.0, which also applied to subsequent allocations.
 A portion of the SFY 2017/18 allocation was also set aside to serve eligible properties within a half mile of these disadvantaged communities, and properties housing low-income farmworkers in these and other communities.
-Portions of the SFY 2019/20 allocation were dedicated to eligible properties in disadvantaged communities; eligible properties within a half mile of these disadvantaged communities; and properties serving as homeless shelters or transitional housing.
+Portions of the SFY 2019/20 allocation were dedicated to eligible properties in disadvantaged communities; eligible properties within a half mile of these disadvantaged communities; and properties serving as homeless shelters or transitional housina.

-For the SFY 2021/22 allocation, the Service Areas are limited to disadvantaged communities as determined by CalEnviroScreen 4.0, eligible properties within a half mile of these disadvantaged communities, and low-income properties and households anywhere in the state.
-For the proposed SFY 2022/23 and 2023/24 allocation, which will be funded through the General Fund, the Service Area will be allocated to low-income properties and households anywhere in the state and are not subject to disadvantaged communities as determined by CalEnviroScreen.
+For the SFY 2021/22 allocation, the Service Areas are limited to disadvantaged communities designated by CalEPA.
+For the proposed SFY 2022/23 and 2023/24 allocation, which will be funded through the General Fund, the Service Area will be allocated to low- income properties and households anywhere in the state and are not subject to disadvantaged communities as determined by CalEnviroScreen.
 Table 1 below summarizes these program requirements.

-For all LIWP investments that are required to benefit priority populations, administrators must ensure that their projects are implemented in accordance with the priority population criteria in CARB's Funding Guidelines1.
+For all LIWP investments that are required to benefit priority populations, administrators must ensure that their projects are implemented in accordance with the CARB's priority population benefits criteria as required by CARB's Funding Guidelines.
+Priority population benefits must be determined using a CARB priority population benefit criteria table.